Thanks for stopping by.

 3. Go through the PMP study material on this blog

 There are over 110 articles and they are segregated by the Knowledge Areas – just as in PMBOK, so the mapping is easy for your own study.
+These notes are filled with brain-friendly mnemonics and mindmaps that help you absorb information easily and recall effortlessly.

 4. Go through some of the study technique, tips, brain dump and even a step-by-step PMP application article

 You can access these, again for free, from the menu MORE! on this blog.
+Also go over some of the useful posts under ‘Important Posts’ section on the right sidebar on this blog. –>

 5. Choose 2-3 study resources